-The study concluded that the parents of children diagnostic of leukemia are more prone to face parental stress, which parents who have stress are likely to have impaired quality of life.
-One half of the studied parents had high stress level, less than half had moderate stress level, and only one tenth of studied parents had low stress.
-Furthermore, less than three quarter of the studied parents had poor level of quality of life and less than one tenth of parents had good level of quality of life.
-Also, there was highly statistically significant negative correlation between parental stress and total quality of life among the studied parents.
+The study concluded that the parents of children diagnosed with leukemia are more prone to face parental stress, which parents who have stress are likely to have impaired quality of life.
+One half of the studied parents had high stress levels, less than half had moderate stress levels, and only one tenth of studied parents had low stress.
+Furthermore, less than three quarters of the studied parents had poor levels of quality of life and less than one tenth of parents had good level of quality of life.
+Also, there was a highly statistically significant negative correlation between parental stress and total quality of life among the studied parents.